lRennan/Diagrama/README.md

-# Diagrama Sobre Hospital
+# Diagram About Hospital
-Primeira PARTE/Secunda PARTE  e Script  do diagrama
+First PART/Second PART/Third PART and Diagram Script
-// feito em mermaid e // dbdiagram.io
+// made in mermaid and // dbdiagram.io